huibee88/disaster/readme.rst

 ####

-Some only model only using html to show the information, didn't connect with back-end.
+Some models use only HTML to display information without connecting to the back-end.